future-architect/vuls/README.md

 [Server mode](https://vuls.io/docs/en/usage-server.html)

 - First, start Vuls in server mode and listen as an HTTP server.
-- Start Vuls in server mode and listen as an HTTP server.
 - Next, issue a command on the scan target server to collect software information.
 Then send the result to Vuls Server via HTTP.
 You receive the scan results as JSON format.
 - No SSH needed, No Scanner needed.
-Only issuing Linux commands directory on the scan tareget server.
+Only issuing Linux commands directory on the scan target server.

 ### **Dynamic** Analysis